uadmin/uadmin-docs/dapi.rst

 """""""""""""""""""""
 `Back to Top (Model Methods)`_

 APIPreQueryDelete controls the data API's pre query for delete commands.
+The purpose of this model function is that after you send XHR request to the server given an assigned model using delete command, it will execute the process in the APIPreQueryDelete function regardless even if the communication with the web server is not successful.
+By default, APIPreQueryDelete returns **false**.

 Structure: